Anders Behring Breivik

-After being found psychologically competent to stand trial, Breivik's criminal trial was held in April 2012.
-In July 2012 Breivik was found guilty of mass murder, causing a fatal explosion, and terrorism.
-Breivik was sentenced to the maximum civilian criminal penalty in Norway, which is 21 years' imprisonment in addition to preventive detention, which is the possibility of one or more extensions for as long as he is deemed a danger to society.
-Breivik must serve at least ten years imprisonment.
-Breivik announced that he did not recognize the legitimacy of the court and therefore did not accept its decision—he decided not to appeal, saying this would legitimize the authority of the Oslo District Court.
+After Breivik was found psychologically competent to stand trial, his criminal trial was held in 2012.
+That year, Breivik was found guilty of mass murder, causing a fatal explosion, and terrorism.
+Breivik was sentenced to the maximum civilian criminal penalty in Norway, which is 21 years' imprisonment through preventive detention, allowing the possibility of one or more extensions for as long as he is deemed a danger to society.

-At the age of 16, he was arrested for spraying graffiti on walls.
+At the age of 16 in 1995, Breivik was arrested for spraying graffiti on walls.
 He was not chosen for conscription into the Norwegian Armed Forces.
 At the age of 20, he joined the anti-immigration Progress Party, and chaired the local Vest Oslo branch of the party's youth organization in 2002.
 He joined a gun club in 2005.
 He left the Progress Party in 2006.
 A company he founded was later declared bankrupt.
-He had no declared income in 2009 and his assets were 390,000 kroner (equivalent to $72,063), according to Norwegian tax authority figures.
-He financed the terror attacks with a total of €130,000; nine credit cards gave him access to credit.
+He had no declared income in 2009 and his assets were 390,000 kroner (equivalent to US$72,000), according to Norwegian tax authority figures.
+He financed the terror attacks with €130,000, using nine credit cards.

-On the day of the attacks, Breivik emailed a compendium of texts entitled 2083: A European Declaration of Independence, describing his militant ideology.
-In them, he stated his opposition to Islam and blamed feminism for a European "cultural suicide."
-The text called for the deportation of all Muslims from Europe and Breivik wrote that his main motive for the attacks was to publicize his manifesto.
+On the day of the attacks, Breivik emailed a compendium of texts entitled "2083: A European Declaration of Independence", describing his militant ideology.
+In them, he stated his opposition to Islam and blamed feminism for a European "cultural suicide".
+The text called for the deportation of all Muslims from Europe, and Breivik wrote that his main motive for the attacks was to publicize his manifesto.
+In it, he cites a quotation attributed to Napoleon, "He who saves his country, violates no law", as justification for the attacks.
 Two teams of court-appointed forensic psychiatrists examined Breivik before his trial.
 The first team diagnosed Breivik with paranoid schizophrenia, but after this initial finding was criticized, a second evaluation concluded that he was not psychotic during the attacks but did have narcissistic personality disorder and antisocial personality disorder.

-In 2016, Breivik sued the Norwegian Correctional Service, claiming that his solitary confinement violated his human rights.
-The justice system concluded that his rights had not been violated, despite a lower court ruling in 2016.
-In 2017 Breivik filed a complaint with the European Court of Human Rights, which dismissed his case in 2018.

-In January 2022, due to the fact that under Norwegian law Breivik was eligible to be paroled after he had served ten years of his twenty-one year sentence, he stood trial to determine whether the District Attorney's initial decision to refuse parole would be reversed or upheld.
-He lost, with the court refusing his request for parole.
-The verdict is being appealed, and Breivik and his lawyer are working on a lawsuit regarding the conditions of his imprisonment, and violations of the European Convention on Human Rights.
+In prison, Breivik became a supporter of Donald Trump and Russia under Vladimir Putin.